 How to set up Alexa intruder alerts:

-- Go to the Alexa app.
-Click on the menu in the top left, then click on Routines.
+- Click on the menu in the top left, then click on Routines.

-- Then, choose Voice, and fill in the blank after Alexa to have your device trigger when you say "intruder alert," or whatever you'd prefer to say, and then hit Save.
+- Then, choose Voice, and fill in the blank after Alexa to have your device trigger when you say "intruder alert," or whatever you'd prefer to say.
+Hit Save.

 - Now, you'll need to click on Add action.
 From here, you can choose one or multiple actions you'd like to take to catch the intruder off guard.
 It can be turning on the lights throughout your home that are Alexa-enabled; it can also be having the Alexa devices in your home say things aloud like, "Get on up out of my house, you cretin—the cops are on their way."
 Whatever you desire, really.
 There are plenty of Alexa intruder alert memes you can turn to for inspiration.